-We have been appointed as "Réviseur d'Entreprises Agréé" for the audit of the consolidated financial statements by the Board of Directors on April 22, 2021 and the duration of our uninterrupted engagement, including previous renewals and reappointments, is 5 years.
+We have been appointed as "Réviseur d'Entreprises Agréé" by the Board of Directors on April 22, 2022 and the duration of our uninterrupted engagement, including previous renewals and reappointments, is 6 years.

 The consolidated management report is consistent with the consolidated financial statements and has been prepared in accordance with applicable legal requirements.